26 September 2022

 “These reforms to the Copyright Act 1968 follow two years of extensive stakeholder consultation and will finalise the Government’s response to copyright recommendations in the Productivity Commission’s 2016 Intellectual Property Arrangements report.”

-Summary of the anticipated amendments
+Summary of the Exposure Draft Bill

 Section 28 (the ‘show and tell’ exception)

-We are hopeful that the section will clarify that a teacher may record a lesson for later on-demand access by students.
+The Exposure Draft Bill clarifies that a teacher may record a lesson for later on-demand access by students.

 Removing the limitations regarding parents and guardians in section 28.